curated by GRRL! updated: January 25, 2026

 NOTABLE ACHIEVEMENTS

-• 1907: Became the first female member of the Federation of American Motorcyclists at age 15[1].
+• 1907: Became the first female member of the Federation of American Motorcyclists (FAM) at age 15[11].

-• 1910: Received a gold pendant from 50 male competitors recognizing her achievement[1].
+• 1910: Received a gold pendant from approximately 50 male competitors who collectively honored her perfect score after race officials refused to recognize her achievement[13].

 REPUTATION